Zequez/logseq-vault/pages/Team Pages.md

 	- I'm proposing to create for your own team or gameworld a digital toolbox for collaboratively sharing information and co-creating a team website.
 		- It works like this:
 			- An editable web form (Google Forms) is created that each member maintain with a set questions that would be useful for the purpose of the gameworld you are playing at, sort of like a character sheet in a game
-			- The answers get recorded and are available to every team member on Google Sheets -
+			- The answers get recorded and are available to every team member on a spreadsheet (Google Sheets)
+				- The spreadsheet can be
+		-